renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 #### The Present

+Today, the Raptor Protectorate is a wealthy and powerful civilization, the preeminent native power on the Ruby Plane.
+They benefit from the military might (and deft politics) of the Terrace-Builder Raptors, and the mercantile skill, seafaring talent and relative sophistication of the Iron-Worker Ratfolk.
+The empire has also seen a massive influx of refugees from the Goblin Empire's conquest, which they strive to settle in the rlative safety that exists within the Protectorate's borders.

-Today, the Raptor Protectorate have face enemies on two fronts.
+The Protectorate faces powerful enemies on two fronts.
 So far, direct confrontation between the Raptor Protectorate and the Goblin Empire has been minimal; the Empire has, for the most part, avoided territories claimed or protected by the Protectorate.
 On the west, though the Shaded-Sea People claim no territory on the Ruby Plane, their raiding has been a constant threat.